getslash/slash/doc/building_solution.rst

      def session_start(self):
          g.microwave = Microwave("192.168.120.120")

+.. note:: the ``session_start`` method is actually a hook registration, so it will get called by Slash's :ref:`hook mechanism<hooks>` every time a session starts.
+See :ref:`plugins` for more information

 .. note:: Yes.
 Our microwaves have IP addresses.
 Deal with it.

 Ensuring Our Plugin is Loaded
 -----------------------------